-- Customize the App's appearance and choose the variations you prefer in the "Appearance" section
+- Customize your app's appearance and choose the variations you prefer in the "Appearance" section

 - Drag and drop "Features" (Twitter, About) to create your general menu (they can be renamed and adapted to include any type of content).
-You'll be able to modify the menu instantly, even once your app is live - so don't sweat it!
-Your container app menu can be short & simple - it will be accessed before attendees "Join" each event and should include overall information relevant to all events, such as "Contacts" or "About Us".
+Your container app menu can be short & simple - it will be accessed before attendees "join" each event and should include overall information relevant to all events, such as "Contacts" or "About Us".

-- On the "Settings" step include your app description that will be visible on the App Store & Google Play - it needs to be at least 2-3 sentences long.
+- Include your app description that will be visible on the App Store & Google Play - it needs to be at least 2-3 sentences long.
 Provide a short and simple icon label similar to the app name (e.g.: TechConf) and upload the app icon - it will be seen on user's devices (make sure it's at least 1024x1024 pixels, the edges of the Icon will be rounded off automatically).

 - You will also need to add information for your Apple Developer account, you can see more steps on how to do that here.

 - Upload optional splash screens that will be shown for a few seconds while your app is loading.
-Both splash screen sizes will accommodate all types of devices.
+All three splash screen sizes will accommodate all types of devices.

-Make sure to click "Publish" on the last step when you want your event to go live.
-Events will be published instantly - there's no review time, so you can launch them right away, in minutes!
+- In order to prevent any unexpected rejections from the Apple or Google, it's best to publish your first event within the container before submitting the container (this is why we moved to this step after reaching the Review phase of the container build).
+So, be sure to click "Publish" on the last step when you want your event to go live.
+Events will be published instantly - there's no review time - so you can launch them right away! 😁

-As soon as you launch your event, additional management features will be available to send push notifications, moderate social content, set up quick polls, access analytics, and much more:
+- As soon as you launch your event, additional management features will be available at the event level, to send push notifications, moderate social content, set up quick polls, access analytics, and much more. 👏